backbone-hq/backbone-documentation/docs/index.md

 ### Installation

-The best way to get your hands on Backbone is to install the `backbone` package with your favourite Python package manager.
+The best way to get your hands on Backbone is to install the `backbone` package with your favourite Python package manager - unless it's conda.

 This will install both the client library as well as the `backbone` command-line interface.